If you are moving to Switzerland with your family, this guide to schools in Switzerland will help you pick the right school for your child.

 - What language will the lessons will be taught in and what language and other support will be available?

-- What languages are taught as obligatory or optional?
+- Which languages are taught as obligatory or optional?

 - What does the curriculum include?
-Ask to look at a typical timetable to see academic/non-academic ratio
+Ask to look at a typical timetable to see the academic/non-academic ratio.

-- What examinations are set?
-Are they internationally recognized?
+- What examinations are set and are they internationally recognized?